Bright-Computing/bright-installer-ansible/playbooks/azure/README.md

 $ ansible-playbook -i inventory/hosts prepare.yml
 ```

 Invoke the playbook and pass it an inventory file specifying a target `head_node` host.
+You need to update the [inventory file](./inventory/hosts) with the public IP address that is assigned during the execution of the `create_stack.yml` playbook.
+Set this IP address as the value of `ansible_host`, replacing the placeholder value of `host.example.com`.

 ```sh
 $ ansible-playbook -i inventory/hosts install.yml